Data source: National Maternal Mortality Data Collection

 Western Australia data provision

-Due to its health and privacy legislation, only limited summary data on maternal deaths from 2006–2021 were supplied by Western Australia.
-As these data provided are already aggregated, rather than provided by case, they cannot be included in the NMMDC so have not been included in Figure 1, above.
-However, they are included in analysis where possible.
+Due to its health and privacy legislation, only limited summary data on maternal deaths from 2006–2023 were supplied by Western Australia.
+As these data provided are already aggregated, rather than provided by case, they cannot be included in Figure 2, above.
+However, they are included in analyses where possible.

 Definitions used in reporting maternal deaths